uncomfyhalomacro/linkedin-auto-connect/docs/ARCHITECTURE.md

 side to ensure "authenticity" of the responses.
 - Goals: The LLM should be instructed to perform appropriate responses and focus on gaining more connections.

+A well structured schema is used to store these responses to be used for

+- training a model
+- provide more clearer and desired responses